emorway-usgs/modflow6/DEVELOPER.md

 Before running tests, there are a few steps to complete.
 Most importantly, the local development version of MODFLOW 6 must be built, e.g. with Meson as described above.

-The `autotest/build_exes.py` script is provided as a shortcut to rebuild local binaries.
-It can be invoked as a standard Python script or with Pytest.
-By default, binaries are placed in the `bin` directory relative to the project root, as in the Meson commands described above.
-To change the location of the binaries, use the `--path` option.

 #### Configuring unit tests

 Unit tests are [driven with Meson](https://mesonbuild.com/Unit-tests.html).
 A small number of Meson-native tests are defined in the top-level `meson.build` file to check that MODFLOW 6 has installed successfully.
 These require no additional configuration.